awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/metering-service.md

   +  Provisioned \- The software allows customers to configure a specific amount of resources for use \(for example, number of users or a fixed amount of bandwidth\)\.
 Each hour, customers pay for what they have provisioned\.
   +  Concurrent \- The software allows any number of distinct hosts or users to connect to the software\.
 Each hour, customers pay based on the number of hosts or users who accessed the software\.
   +  Accumulated \- The software allows customers to use any amount of data, either processed or stored\.
 Each hour, customers pay for the aggregated amount\.
-+  **Pricing** \- Any software product priced through the use of the Metering Service must specify either a single price or define up to eight dimensions, each with their own price\.
++  **Pricing** \- Any software product priced through the use of the Metering Service must specify either a single price or define up to 24 dimensions, each with their own price\.
   +  Single dimension \- This is the simplest pricing option\.
 Customers pay a single price per resource unit per hour, regardless of size or volume \(for example, $0\.014 per user per hour, or $0\.070 per host per hour\)\.
   +  Multiple dimensions \- This pricing option is appropriate when the selected usage category varies along multiple axes\.
 For example, for host monitoring, a different price could be set depending on the size of the host\.
 Or for user\-based pricing, a different price could be set based on the type of user \(for example, admin, power user, and read\-only user\)\.
 +  **Metering** \- All usage is recorded as a metering event, once each hour\.
 Your software must be configured to send the appropriate dimension and usage amount to the AWS Marketplace Metering Service\.